lightlace/cpp-docs.de-de/docs/standard-library/hash-map-class.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 66798adc96121837b4ac2dd238b9887d3c5b7eef
+ms.sourcegitcommit: 5d026c375025b169d5db8445cbb52c0c917b2d8d
-ms.openlocfilehash: e16f164014497c2065c0632534d914067b88bb36
+ms.openlocfilehash: 733adf08215a50b6708b2ee8b10f8533b8ac623b
 ms.contentlocale: de-de
-ms.lasthandoff: 04/29/2017
+ms.lasthandoff: 09/09/2017

 ---
-# <a name="hashmap-class"></a>hash_map-Klasse
+# <a name="hashmap-class"></a>hash_map Class
 > [!NOTE]
->  Diese API ist veraltet.
-Die Alternative ist [unordered_map-Klasse](../standard-library/unordered-map-class.md).
+>  This API is obsolete.
+The alternative is [unordered_map Class](../standard-library/unordered-map-class.md).

- Speichert Daten und ruft sie schnell aus einer Auflistung ab, in der jedes Element ein Paar ist, das einen Sortierschlüssel aufweist, dessen Wert eindeutig und ein zugeordneter Datenwert ist.
+ Stores and retrieves data quickly from a collection in which each element is a pair that has a sort key whose value is unique and an associated data value.

 ## <a name="syntax"></a>Syntax